sherwinhlee/robotics/README.md

 ## Repository
 The repository is divided into two modules: **controller**, which contains all code pertaining to the control and movement of robots, and **helper**, which contains an assortment of helper functions.
 Experiments can be run directly from `main.py`, through which all trial parameters can be specified.
 An overview of the module is outlined below with additional class and function-specific docstrings located in each file:
 ### controller
 - `controller.acceleration` is the main acceleration controller file.
-It can be called through the `main.py` wrapper, imported into another file, or run directly from the terminal.
+It can be called through the `main.py` wrapper or imported into another file.
 Its main `AccControl()` class takes as arguments the experiment trial type, specific robot being used, a constant acceleration command, a constant velocity command (with no acceleration), a calibration parameter for the motion capture system, and a delay interval before the robots begin to move.
 - `controller.lateral_control` acts as a helper function to control the lateral motion of the robot as it travels along a straight-line path.
 It computes an angular velocity command when the robot drifts outside a 3cm threshold.
 - `controller.eco_and` is the optimization module that computes an optimal acceleration profile.
 It formulates a nonlinear constrained optimization problem based on [(1)](https://arxiv.org/pdf/1901.11423.pdf), and uses scipy's SLSQP (Sequential Least-Squares Programming) solver.
-The problem takes as inputs an initial velocity, traffic light information (red/green light cycle times, starting light, time elapsed into the starting light's interval), distance to the intersection, and starting points for the decision variables.
+The problem takes as inputs an initial velocity, traffic light information (red/green light cycle times, starting light, time remaining of the starting light's interval), distance to the intersection, and starting points for the decision variables.
 Additional parameters are assumed constant within the environment (see **Model & Environment**).
 - `controller.trials` contains helper functions that run the experiment specified by the `trial` argument passed into `controller.acceleration`'s `AccControl()` class.
 The two trials that can be evaluated in this initial implementation are `"ECO-AND"` and `"HUMAN"`.
 Otherwise, the default argument is `None` and the controller runs either a constant acceleration or velocity experiment.
 - `controller.config` is a configuration file that initializes all the global variables that need to be accessed or updated across modules as each experiment is run.
 It is called directly from `main.py`.
 ### helper